builtbybel/ThisIsWin11/README.md

 # ThisIsWin11

-### The real PowerToys for Windows 11 which guides you step by step in getting to know and setting up Windows 11
+### Guides you step by step in getting to know and setting up Windows 11

 ![screenshot](https://github.com/builtbybel/ThisIsWin11/blob/main/assets/tiw11.png)